Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Scattering of the Goldstone bosons and heavy hadrons

 In Sec.~\ref{sec:uchptDscore}, the kernel potentials contain both the $\cal H \varphi$ hadronic potentials and the contributions from the $c\bar s$ cores.
 In this case, the physical states are the mixtures of both the $c\bar s$ and the $D^{(*)}K$ components.
 The contents of the components are vital to identify the nature of the resonance.
 If the molecular components are dominant in the $D^*_{s0}(2317)$ and $D_{s 1}(2460)$ states, they could still owe their origin to the $\cal H\varphi$ scattering and be understood as the hadronic molecules.

-The molecular interpretation may provide the natural explanation of the fine-tuning problem in Eq. (\ref{eq:finetuning}).
-Since they are molecular states, the mass splitting between the $D^*_{s0}(2317)$ and ${D_{s 1}(2460)}$ comes from the $D$ and $D^*$ mass difference.
+Apart from the successful explanations of the two positive $D_s$ states, the chiral unitary approaches also provide important insights into the non-strange charmed mesons with positive parity.
+In the SU(3) symmetry limit, the ${\cal H} \varphi$ systems can be categorized into the $\bar {\bm 3}_f$, ${\bm 6}_f$ and $\overline{\bm 15}_f$ flavor representations as illustrated in Fig.~\ref{Fig:hmsu3}. {In the non-strange sector, the coupled channel effects of $D\pi$, $D_s\bar K$ and $D\eta$ are considered. } The chiral unitary methods predict the two-pole structures for both the scalar $D^*_0$ and axial-vector $D^*_1$ charmed mesons. {Within the two-pole picture, the lower and higher $D^*_0$ mesons are located around $2100$ MeV and $2450$ MeV, respectively.
+They mainly couple with the $D\pi$ and $D_s\bar K$ channels, respectively.
+The two-pole picture could accommodate the broad $D^*_0(2300)$ signal and explain the mass splitting puzzle in the quark model.}

-Apart from the successful explanations of the two positive $D_s$ states, the chiral unitary approaches may also provide important insights into the non-strange charmed mesons with positive parity.
-In the SU(3) symmetry limit, the ${\cal H} \varphi$ systems can be categorized into the $\bar {\bm 3}_f$, ${\bm 6}_f$ and $\overline{\bm 15}_f$ flavor representations as illustrated in Fig.~\ref{Fig:hmsu3}.
-The chiral unitary methods predict the two-pole structures for the scalar $D^*_0$ and axial-vertor $D^*_1$ charmed mesons, respectively.
-In contrast, there are only one scalar and axial-vertor charmed mesons listed in the Review of Particle Physics (RPP)~\cite{ParticleDataGroup:2020ssz}, the $D_{0}^{*}(2300)$ and $D_{1}(2430)$, which are the two lightest scalar and axial-vertor charmed mesons, respectively.
+In contrast, there are only one scalar and axial-vector charmed mesons listed in the Review of Particle Physics (RPP)~\cite{ParticleDataGroup:2022pth}, the $D_{0}^{*}(2300)$ {[was called as $D_{0}^{*}(2400)$ before]} and $D_{1}(2430)$, which are the two lightest scalar and axial-vertor charmed mesons, respectively.
 The lattice QCD simulations reported only one resonance, but did not exclude the second one~\cite{Moir:2016srx,Gayer:2021xzv}.
 There are many theoretical works to understand the ``controversial" results in literature and we will review them in Sec.~\ref{sec:uchpt_D}.
-Within the two-pole picture, the lower and higher $D^*_0$ mesons are located around $2100$ MeV and $2450$ MeV, respectively.
-They mainly couple with the $D\pi$ and $D_s\bar K$ channels, respectively.
-The two-pole picture could accommodate the broad $D^*_0(2300)$ signal and explain the mass splitting puzzle in the quark model.
 With the heavy quark spin symmetry, the similar calculations were generalized to the bottom sectors, especially the unobserved $P$-wave $B^*_s$ states.